emberjs/ember-rails/README.md

 In a mountable engine, ember-rails couldn't recognize any configurations.
 Instead, you can use command line options.

+## Feature Flags
+You can't use the guide's method for enabling feature flags (http://emberjs.com/guides/configuring-ember/feature-flags) with ember-rails.
+Either upgrade ember-source, or build it yourself and override the asset.

 ## Architecture

 Ember does not require an organized file structure.
 However, ember-rails allows you